abh1nav/docker-cassandra/README.md

 ### TL;DR

-Paste this into your terminal to start a 5 node cluster:
+Paste this into your terminal to start a 5 node cluster with OpsCenter:

 ```
 bash <(curl -sL http://bit.ly/docker-cassandra)